Self-managed superannuation funds

 Separation of assets

-The assets of the fund must be separate to those of a business where one or more of the trustees are involved.
+The assets of the fund must be separate to those of members, trustees or a business where one or more of the trustees are involved.
 The failure to separate assets is a clear contravention of the super legislation and associated regulations.

-More restrictive rules apply to investments in personal use assets and collectables, that are in addition to the sole purpose test.
-Under the latter members cannot enjoy the benefit from the investment prior to reaching their retirement age.
+More restrictive rules apply to investments in personal use assets and collectables, that are in addition to the sole purpose test including the purchase of appropriate insurance.
+Members and related parties cannot enjoy present day benefits from SMSF investments, for example, hanging the SMSF's painting in their home.

 It is of the utmost importance to meet fiduciary responsibilities, especially in regards to the SMSF holding its own bank account (and not personal accounts), and ensuring this account isn't overdrawn.

 SMSFs that comply with all regulations are demonstrating to the ATO that they are appropriately managed.
-It is also important to note that the costs associated with the management of the SMSF, including ensuring compliance with all regulations, generally means that fund members collectively need between $200,000 and $250,000 to make the exercise of establishing an SMSF worthwhile.
-This does not include the initial set up costs involved.
+It is also important to note that the costs associated with the management of the SMSF, including ensuring compliance with all regulations, generally means that fund members collectively need a significant amount to make the exercise of establishing an SMSF worthwhile.
+ASIC has suggested a minimum of $500,000 but this will depend on a number of factors such as underlying investments, number of transactions etc. This does not include the initial set up costs involved.